On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Distributed Consensus Formal Execution Model

 \subsection{Proof of Theorem \ref{thm:liveness-stubborn}}

 \begin{proof}[Proof of \cref{thm:liveness-stubborn}]

-Given an execution of the Stubborn Nakamoto protocol, we can construct an execution of the (underlying) Nakamoto\footnote{The Nakamoto protocol uses the same confirmation depth $k$ as our Stubborn Nakamoto.} protocol.
-If the two executions are identical, in the sense that any honest node maintains the same finalized ledger, then Stubborn Nakamoto's properties follow from those of Nakamoto.
-We show that under the network-aware honest majority assumption the two executions are identical except for a negligible probability, and therefore the $T_{\rm conf}$-Liveness of Stubborn Nakamoto follows from the the $T_{\rm conf}$-Liveness and consistency of Nakamoto \citep{pass2017analysis,shitextbook}.
+Given an execution of the Stubborn Nakamoto protocol, we can construct an execution of the Nakamoto\footnote{We use the same confirmation depth $k$ as our Stubborn Nakamoto for the execution of the Nakamoto protocol.} protocol.
+If the two executions are identical, in the sense that any honest node maintains the same finalized ledger at any point during the run, then Stubborn Nakamoto's properties follow from those of Nakamoto.
+We show that under the network-aware honest majority assumption, the two executions are identical except for a negligible probability, and therefore the $T_{\rm conf}$-Liveness of Stubborn Nakamoto follows from the $T_{\rm conf}$-Liveness and consistency of Nakamoto \citep{pass2017analysis,shitextbook}.

-First, we claim that the two executions cannot differ, except for a negligible probability, because Stubborn Nakamoto ignores any block that conflicts with a finalized block (or any block extending a conflicting block).
-In Nakamoto an honest node only needs to know the longest chains in its records: it always finalizes a prefix of some longest chain and mines to extend some longest chain.
-Consistency of Nakamoto guarantees that, except with negligible probability, if block $\B^*$ is finalized in some honest node's view, then any chain that conflicts with $\B^*$ will never become the longest chain in any honest node's view.
-In other words, if honest nodes ignore blocks that conflict with $\B^*$, it will not affect the node's choice of blocks to mine or its finalized ledger.

-The other reason the executions may differ is that an honest node $i$ may halt under Stubborn Nakamoto after some block $\B$ becomes at least $k$ blocks deep in some longest chain according to its local record at time $t$, and a conflicting block $\B' \neq \B$ of the same height as $\B$ also becomes at least $k$ blocks deep is some longest chain according to its local record at some time $\tau\leq t + 4\Delta$.
-We show that the probability of such event is negligible in $\lambda$.
+The reason the executions may differ is that an honest node $i$ may halt under Stubborn Nakamoto.
+Consider the first round $t_1$ such that some honest node $i$ certifies a block $\B$ and by round $t_1+4\Delta$ node $i$ halts having seen a $4\Delta$-potentially certified block $\B'$ that conflicts with $\B$.
+(That is, node $i$ halted at either steps 1, 2 or 3)